node-prism/grove/README.md

 ];
 ```

-To fail from a socket middleware, just throw an Error.
-Command execution will then end and the
+To fail from a socket middleware, simply throw an Error.
+This will terminate command execution, and the
-command handler will not be called.
-The error message will be returned to the client,
+command handler will not be invoked.
+The error message will be sent back to the client, and it will resemble the following:
-looking something like:

 ```json
 {"id":0,"command":"start-job","payload":{"error":"Missing authentication token."}}